 Just choose the best course.
-If you're going to succeed as barrister or solicitor, you will need a mastery of legal analysis rather than a used set of subject manuals.
-Interview panels don't judge you on where you did the GDL, but on what you learnt from it.
+If you're going to succeed as a barrister or solicitor, you will need a mastery of legal analysis rather than a used set of subject manuals.
+Interview panels don't judge you on where you did the GDL, but on what you learned from it.

 What if I have a training contract and my firm is telling me to go where they send most of their trainees?